 shaped polyurethane, non-slip fabric

-Swivel base-frame (H1G-H2G-H3G-H4G):
+Swivel base-frame (H1G-H2G-H3G-H4G)

-steel profiles, black painted hard polyurethane, grey oak or brushed light oak solid wood
+steel profiles, hard polyurethane or solid wood

 fabric or leather